nlunce/book-store-ts-jwt/README.md

 ## Purpose

-The primary purpose behind creating this software is to establish a user-centric and efficient events website.
-Through this platform, users can browse an extensive catalog of events, access detailed information about each event, and create or edit events.
+The primary purpose behind creating this software is to establish a user-centric and efficient bookstore website.
+Through this platform, users can browse an extensive catalog of books, and access detailed information about each book.

 [Software Demo Video](https://youtu.be/wFa1nLqK1wg)